First, it is important to consider why your employer is doing this.

 If you opt to accept an individual employment contract that is not subject to collectively agreed terms, in the long term you are likely to lose the benefit of valuable collectively agreed terms such as any negotiated contractual redundancy payments.

 Second, it is important to look at the legal position.

 Your contract terms that derive from a collective agreement – for example as to wages, hours, holidays, redundancy pay and so on – have the same status as any other contract terms.

 In other words, they can only be changed by agreement.
 This is the case even if the collective agreement has been terminated.

 Under section 145B of the Trade Union and Labour Relations Consolidation Act 1992, a member of a trade union that is recognised or seeking recognition has the right not to be made an offer that is intended to result in some or all of their terms no longer being collectively bargained by a trade union.

 An employer who tries to negotiate directly with employees to encourage them to abandon their collectively agreed terms is likely to be in breach of this section.

-The amount of compensation that must be paid by a employer to each employer who has been offered an inducement in breach of this section is £3,830 (from April 2016).
+The amount of compensation that must be paid by an employer to each employer who has been offered an inducement in breach of this section is £4,159 (from April 2019).